What is registration?

 When do classes begin?
 Important dates, including the first day of classes, can be found in the online academic calendar.

-For information about waitlists, visit the Using waitlists page.
+Where can I get information about waitlists?
+Visit the Using waitlists page.

-Please note that any questions about prerequisites or restrictions for a specific course should be directed to the department offering the course.
+Where can I get general information about prerequisites?
+Visit the Prerequisites page.
+Please note that specific questions about prerequisites or restrictions for a specific course should be directed to the department offering the course.

 What does it mean if a class is 'open but restricted'?
 It means there are open seats in the class, but its department has restricted them to specific groups of students.
 You can register for the class if you meet its restrictions.